 Bitcoin’s philosophy, rooted in Austrian economics, often draws parallels to the Gold Standard, suggesting that money derives its value from being backed by scarce, tangible commodities like gold.
 Bitcoin, with its capped supply of 21 million coins, positions itself as “digital gold,” embodying the principle of scarcity as a source of value.
 This narrative is central to its value proposition but is worth examining critically.

-The fixation on scarcity reflects an outdated fetishization of gold and a misunderstanding of money’s social role.
+The fixation on scarcity reflects an outdated fetishisation of gold and a misunderstanding of money’s social role.
 Gold’s historical prominence as a monetary standard was not inevitable but the result of specific social, political, and economic factors, such as its utility in empire-building and warfare.
-States adopted gold and other precious metals for coins primarily to fund armies and consolidate power, tying the value of money to state authority rather than decentralized trade.
+States adopted gold and other precious metals for coins primarily to fund armies and consolidate power, tying the value of money to state authority rather than decentralised trade.
 Bitcoin’s attempt to replicate gold’s scarcity as a universal monetary ideal might therefore seem historically naive, overlooking the contingent and political nature of money’s evolution.

 More importantly, Bitcoin’s emphasis on scarcity ignores the fundamentally social nature of money.
 Money derives its value not from inherent scarcity but from its acceptance within a social network as a medium of exchange and store of value.
 Historically, money functioned effectively when it was widely trusted and used, regardless of its material composition or supply limits.
 Bitcoin’s artificial scarcity may create speculative value, driving investment and hoarding, but it does not inherently make it better suited for facilitating exchange or sustaining economic activity.